Example: [Collected via e-mail, June 2012]

 But people are exposed to much lower levels.
 And agencies including the Food and Drug Administration and Environmental Protection Agency haven't found evidence that this exposure is causing problems.

-And they found that a couple hours after eating, the people who had canned soup had BPA levels in their urine that were about 12 times higher than the people who didn't.
+And they found that a couple hours after eating, the people who had canned soup had BPA levels in their urine that were about

 The levels were still within the range that government agencies consider safe.